IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_instance.html.markdown

 The `ibm_pi_instance` provides the following [timeouts](https://www.terraform.io/docs/language/resources/syntax.html) configuration options:

-- **create** - The creation of the instance is considered failed if no response is received for 60 minutes.
+- **create** - The creation of the instance is considered failed if no response is received for 120 minutes.
+- **Update** The updation of the instance is considered failed if no response is received for 60 minutes.
 - **delete** - The deletion of the instance is considered failed if no response is received for 60 minutes.

 ## Argument reference